rghinnaa-edts/Poinku_DS/Poinku-DS/Documentation/PoinLoyaltyAnimation.md

 ```
 * * *

-For further customization or to extend this animation, you can ask UX Engineer or Inherit the `Poin Loyalty Animation` and override its methods or add additional functionality as required.
+For further customization or to extend this animation, you can ask UX Engineer or Inherit the `Poin Loyalty Animation` and override its methods or add additional functionality as requi